Talking with Your Manager About Flexible Working

 - Could other flexible measures—such as altered shifts, staggered hours, or some other non-traditional arrangement—be helpful?

-- If you must report to a location, will your company implement physical distancing measures, such as providing face masks, allowing two metres of space between work areas; and regular cleaning and disinfecting of personal workspaces and common areas?
+- If you must report to a location, will your company implement physical distancing measures, such as providing face masks, allowing 6 feet of space between work areas, and regular cleaning and disinfecting of personal workspaces and common areas?

 Your organization has seen firsthand your ability to adapt and perform under extreme conditions but if you are still unsure about how to ask for consideration of your request for remote or flexible work arrangements, you can seek guidance from your HR representative or assistance program.